ayoayco/blog/_posts/2023-05-28-stopped-tracking-on-my-sites.md

 I never even checked Analytics anyway.

-It feels good to be free from numbers that measure my social performance... and I don't really intend to be be successful in the online influencer game.
+It feels good to be free from numbers that measure my social performance... and I don't really intend to be successful in the online influencer game.

 Practically, I find that if you play in that game you end up just creating content that pleases the majority of people; and somehow I doubt that's a good indication that you are doing a good job. 🤣